leshafiq/prox-homelab/README.md

 I am using Twingate as my Tunnel/VPN
 If you encounter an error when running the docker code, edit the code as the code below: docker run -d --env DNS_SERVER="192.168.1.1"  --env TWINGATE_NETWORK="yournetwork"........

-If you encounter an error when deploying a container where the error indicates that a certain port is already in use, simply run this command to look for the services that use the port "lsof -i -P -n | grep LISTEN"

-I am using Tapo camera for my Home Assistant.
-Add this code inside your configuration.yaml file

-camera:
- - platform: ffmpeg
-   name: Gate Camera Tapo C200
-   input: rtsp://user:password@ipaddress:554/stream1